zranger1/Flamecaster/README.md

 but please check back frequently for updates, and be aware that it is not yet ready for production use.

 ### State of the Project
-##### *Art-Net -> Pixelblaze Routing works*
+##### *Art-Net -> Pixelblaze Routing works!*
-The good news - You can send Art-Net data from your lighting application to FlameCaster, and on to your Pixelblazes.
+You can send Art-Net data from your lighting application to FlameCaster, and on to your Pixelblazes!
 At this point, routing is quite reliable, even as Pixelblazes and Art-Net sources come and go at random.
 There is still work to be done to see if we can improve frame rates for Pixelblazes with large (>500) numbers of pixels.
-This appears to have to do with the number and size of websocket messages being sent.
+This appears to be a function of both wi-fi signal quality and the size of the websockets messages that must be sent for each frame.

 ##### *Web UI (There's a Web UI!)*
 You can view and configure Flamecaster from your tablet, phone, etc.  It still has a few features